 The scientific goals of SONG are:

 The Danish SONG telescope in Tenerife, the Hertzsprung SONG telescope, is owned and operated by Aarhus University in collaboration with the Astrophysics Institute of the Canary Islands (IAC).
-It is financed by the Villum Kann Rasmussen Foundation, Carlsberg Foundation, the Danish Council for Independent Research | Natural Sciences (FNU), European Research Council, Danish National Research Foundation, Aarhus University, University of Copenhagen and Instituto de Astrofísica de Canarias.
+It was financed by the Villum Kann Rasmussen Foundation, Carlsberg Foundation, the Danish Council for Independent Research | Natural Sciences (FNU), European Research Council, Danish National Research Foundation, Aarhus University, University of Copenhagen and Instituto de Astrofísica de Canarias.